 Q: Is Seattle safe?

 A: Yes, Seattle is generally considered a safe city.
-In fact, Seattle has been rated as one of the safest cities overall by Americans, thanks to its well-maintained public spaces, active neighborhood watch programs, and investment in public safety initiatives.
+In fact, Seattle is rated in the top 25 safest cities to live in, thanks to its well-maintained public spaces, active neighborhood watch programs, and investment in public safety initiatives.
 However, as in any major city, some areas experience higher crime rates—which is why it’s important to research specific neighborhoods when considering a move.

 Q: How affordable is Seattle?